My Shortlist

 KING'S-EDGEHILL SCHOOL

 The delivery of a challenging and robust curriculum while respecting each student’s learning style is a cornerstone of our academic approach at King’s-Edgehill School.
 Being committed to the world class International Baccalaureate program inherently challenges each student to a higher level of understanding, often beyond their own expectations.
-Alongside of this is the notion of small class sizes and individualised learning whereby each student is aided in their own integration and adoption of the content at hand.
+Alongside of this is the notion of small class sizes and individualized learning whereby each student is aided in their own integration and adoption of the content at hand.
 Along with the theoretical is the actualization of knowledge where students take what is taught in the class and apply it.
-Ethics studied in the class becomes part of the dialogue in our Dignity and Respect meetings, math acquired via a course become the foundation for precise mechanistic movement for our winning robotics teams.
 In and through all of this is the cultivation of the joy of learning, where difficult problems become opportunities grow and perhaps help others.
-Supporting this is a dedicated Success Center, advanced technology in each class, and a vibrant faculty committed to each student.
+Supporting this is a dedicated success centre, advanced technology in each class, and a vibrant faculty committed to each student.

 • COURSE PEDAGOGIES